United States Geological Survey: USGS publications

 USGS researchers publish the results of their science in a variety of ways, including peer-reviewed scientific journals as well as in one of a variety of USGS Report Series that include preliminary results, maps, data, and final results.
 A complete catalog of all USGS publications is available from the USGS Publications Warehouse.

 History

-Prompted by a report from the National Academy of Sciences, the USGS was created, by a last-minute amendment, to an act of Congress on March 3, 1879.
-It was charged with the "classification of the public lands, and examination of the geological structure, mineral resources, and products of the national domain".
-This task was driven by the need to inventory the vast lands added to the United States by the Louisiana Purchase in 1803 and the Mexican–American War in 1848.
+In the mid-1800s, various states set up geological survey institutions; e.g., the Kentucky Geological Survey, established in 1854.

+In 1879, a report from the National Academy of Sciences prompted Congress to set up a federal survey agency, in part to inventory the vast lands added to the United States by the Louisiana Purchase in 1803 and the Mexican–American War in 1848.
+The USGS was authorized on March 3 in a last-minute amendment to an unrelated bill that charged the new agency with the "classification of the public lands, and examination of the geological structure, mineral resources, and products of the national domain".
 The legislation also provided that the Hayden, Powell, and Wheeler surveys be discontinued as of June 30, 1879.

 Clarence King, the first director of USGS, assembled the new organization from disparate regional survey agencies.
-After a short tenure, King was succeeded in the director's chair by John Wesley Powell.
+After two years, King was succeeded by John Wesley Powell.